Women in the Middle Ages: Medieval elite women

 In the Middle Ages the upper socioeconomic groups generally included royalty and nobility.
 Conduct books from the period present an image of the role of elite women being to obey their spouse, guard their virtue, produce offspring, and to oversee the operation of the household.
 For those women who did adhere to these traditional roles, the responsibilities could be considerable, with households sometimes including dozens of people.
 Further, when their husbands were away the role of women could increase substantially.
 By the High and Late Middle Ages there were numerous royal and noble women who assumed control of their husbands' domains in their absence, including defense and even bearing arms.

 Noble women were natural parts of the cultural and political environments of their time due to their positions and kinship.
 Particularly when acting as regents, elite women would assume the full feudal, economic, political and judicial powers of their husbands or young heirs.
-These women were never prohibited during the Middle Ages from receiving fiefdoms or owning real property during their husbands' lives.
+These women were not prohibited from receiving fiefdoms or owning real property during their husbands' lives.
 Noble women were often patrons of literature, art, monasteries and convents, and religious men.
 It was not uncommon for them to be knowledgeable in Latin literature.